Getting organized - It is possible!

-A tip: Fix yourself a cup of hot cocoa, start a fire in the hearth and get comfortable in your favorite chair.
-Then make a list—and check it twice—of everything you need to do so your home makes a good impression on your houseguests—and so it makes them feel comfortable during their stay.
+A Tip: Fix yourself a cup of hot cocoa, start a fire in the hearth and get comfortable in your favorite chair.
+Then make a list and check it twice; it should include everything you need to do so your home makes a good impression on your houseguests and makes them feel comfortable during their stay.
 Then enlist the help of your family and make appointments with any service pros you’ll need to help you finish the chores on time.

 - Have the furnace inspected.
 Chances are, you’ll have the heat on while company’s here, at least overnight.
 You’ll rest easier knowing a heating and air conditioning technician has given your system a once-over and cleared it—or repaired it—so it won’t leave your guests in the cold.

 - Sweep the chimney.
 It’s a messy, time-consuming job, so you might want to hire a professional chimney sweep.
 Choose one who can do both a cleaning and an inspection.
 An inspector will look for cracks in the masonry, damaged dampers, worn-out chimney caps and other problems, in addition to removing what you can’t see: the creosote, soot, ashes, dust, leaves and even birds that are stuck in the flue and chimney.